Lemoncode/angular-1-6-tutorial/06 Service Integration/Readme.md

 ```

 > We will get an error here !!! 'user' will be undefined, what's going on here?
-Time to review and lear from what we have done, and finally realize it was an stupid
+Time to review and learn from what we have done, and finally realize it was an stupid
 bug, if we use the type "email" in the login input validation will be thrown and
 data won't be propagated we have to remove that here.